jotd666/pacman500/README.md

 - all levels & bonuses & intermission sequences
 - original intro
 - joystick controlled (port 1)
+- can run directly from shell or from whdload (fast machines/complex configurations)

 MINOR ISSUES:

-- sound loops not correct (bad loop timing, tricky to make it right)
+- sound loops not correct (bad loop timing => pops, tricky to make it right)
-- demo mode (record input not replaying properly) unless level is set to max difficulty!!

-  (reported, not reproduced):

-- 'Game Over' text staying up even when playing
-- had to downgrade to OCS display in the Boot Menu as AGA gave corrupted graphics

-TO DO:

-- whdload compatibility (os off, save using resload): to test
-- whdload slave to write

 BUILDING FROM SOURCES: